zhenghah/230502/README.md

 The version of Pytorch used in this work is 1.11.0.
 The version of RDKit used in this work is 2021.09.4

+The pretrained model (2-encoder model) is saved in modelsave0203.zip.
+Refer to 'PropertyPred.ipynb' to load the model.

+The datasets of odor descriptors can be obatined from https://github.com/zhenghah/0607/blob/master/od_data.ipynb

 The datasets used for molecular properties prediction is provided by Therapeutics Data Commons (TDC), we loaded datasets through TDC with default setting, an example of loading Caco-2 dataset is shown in bellow:
 ```
 import tdc